lrnv/inf-gram/6_final_project/subject.md

 19. For the last task, use a table to present the performance of the three model on the test sample.
 20. Choose a final model and argument your choice.

+**Submission:** You should submit the collab notebook with all the codes, graphs, comments and answers to the questions.

+**Evaluation:** At the oral examination, you will be asked to execute the project in live and comment on the main results.
+We will ask questions about the results and technical developepments.
+The total oral duration will be about 15 minuts.